Ä¢¹½tv

 • Korean

-Prior to joining Ä¢¹½tv, Dr. Hur was a Ph.D. candidate in the Gas Turbine Laboratory at the Massachusetts Institute of Technology.
+Prior to joining Ä¢¹½tv, Dr. Hur was a PhD candidate in the Gas Turbine Laboratory at the Massachusetts Institute of Technology.
 At MIT, he developed a novel forced-response system identification methodology for measuring rotordynamic damping in a full gas turbine aero-engine.
 During this process he developed a reduced-order modeling framework that captures the full engine dynamics to simulate realistic conditions and characterized the approach using statistical analysis.
 He devised and proposed guidelines for designing and executing forced-response experiments for aero-engine rotors.
 He also designed and commissioned an experimental facility for testing a commercial turbofan engine.
+In addition, in the Whittle Lab at the University of Cambridge, he performed compressor stall experiments to characterize the effect of rotor blade mis-staggering on the onset of premature stall.
 Dr. Hur's experience also includes wind tunnel testing and experimental analysis of heat sinks for turbo-electric aircraft application.

 Prior to graduate school, Dr. Hur was a research engineer at STI C&D in South Korea, where he developed optimal flow patterns in molten metal die-casting of various automobile components using computational fluid dynamics (CFD).
 He also has experience in analyzing and improving molten steel transport and discharge processes.